RunlongYu/CELS/README.md

 # CELS
-This repository is the official implementation for KDD 2023 Paper "Cognitive Evolutionary Search to Select Feature Interactions for Click-Through Rate Prediction" https://doi.org/10.1145/3580305.3599277
+This repository is the official implementation for the KDD 2023 Paper "[Cognitive Evolutionary Search to Select Feature Interactions for Click-Through Rate Prediction](https://doi.org/10.1145/3580305.3599277 )"